-- Difference Between Spanish 21 and Blackjack
+- Differences Between Spanish 21 and Blackjack

-- Spanish 21 Blackjack Rules
+- Spanish 21 vs. Blackjack Odds

 - Spanish 21 Blackjack Strategy

-Spanish 21 vs Blackjack Odds
+Spanish 21 Blackjack Rules

-- Players’ 21 always beats the dealer’s
+- The player’s 21 beats the dealer’s 21.

-- Players can surrender on the first two cards
+- Players can surrender on the first two cards.

-- Dealers need to hit on a soft 17
+- Dealers need to hit on a soft 17.

-- There are bonus betting options for getting “Perfect Charlies”
+- There are bonus betting options for getting “Perfect Charlies.”

-- Players are allowed to draw a couple of cards after splitting aces
+- Players are allowed to draw a couple of cards after splitting aces.

 - On a hard 16 – surrender if the dealer has an Ace.
 Hit against a 7 and a 16 made up of at least five cards.